basnetsaroj/Vibration_plate/README.md

-# Free Vibration Analysis of a Simplified Compressor Blade
+# Free Vibration Analysis of a Simplified Compressor Blade with NACA 2412 Thickness Distribution

-### Modeled as a Rectangular Plate with NACA 2412 Thickness Distribution
+This repository contains the implementation and results of an independent research project on the vibration characteristics of a compressor blade modeled as a variable-thickness rectangular plate.

-This project implements the Reissner–Mindlin plate theory using the Rayleigh–Ritz method to perform free vibration analysis of a simplified compressor blade.
-The blade is modeled as a rectangular plate with a variable thickness following the NACA 2412 airfoil profile.
+## Overview

-**Key Features**
+A semi-analytical model was developed using **Reissner–Mindlin plate theory** and the **Rayleigh–Ritz method** to analyze free vibration behavior of a rectangular plate with a **NACA 2412** thickness profile and **CFFF (Clamped–Free–Free–Free)** boundary condition.

-- Variable thickness using NACA 2412 formula
+The formulation was implemented in **Python**, and results were validated with **ANSYS FEM**, showing less than **3 % deviation** in the first six natural frequencies.

-- Rayleigh–Ritz implementation in Python
+## Repository Structure
-- Reissner–Mindlin first-order shear deformation theory
+- `Calculation Code/` – Python scripts for Rayleigh–Ritz formulation, stiffness/mass matrix assembly, and eigenvalue solution
-- Gaussian quadrature integration
+- `ANSYS/` – FEM model setup and mode shape images
-- Mode shape and frequency validation against ANSYS FEM results
+- `Data calc.xlsx` – Numerical data and computed frequency comparison

-**Main Results**
+- `Free Vibration Analysis of varying thickness plate.pdf` – Full technical report
-- <3% difference for first six natural frequencies compared to ANSYS
+- `README.md` – Project summary

-- Bending-dominated and membrane-type modes identified via energy partitioning
+## Current Work

----
+The model is being extended to include **taper, twist, and rotational effects** (centrifugal stiffening and gyroscopic coupling) for more realistic compressor-blade dynamics.

-**Author:**
+## Citation
-Saroj Basnet
+If you refer to this work, please cite as:

-Currently extending the framework to include taper, twist, and rotational effects.
+> Basnet, S. (2025). *Free Vibration Analysis of a Simplified Compressor Blade with NACA 2412 Thickness Distribution (Independent Research)*.